 Chairman of the Board

 Tyler Richardson is the Associate Director of retail fund operations at Barings and a Lake Norman native.
 He spent his summers boating, kayaking, swimming and enjoying all aspects of the Catawba River Basin.
 Tyler graduated a McKissick’s Scholar at the University of South Carolina in Columbia where he studied Finance and Public Relations.
 After college, Tyler worked for one of the largest mutual fund companies in several roles that took him to Philadelphia before accepting his current position with Barings back in his home state.
-Tyler has been on the Board of CRF since September of 2016 and sits on the Fund Development Committee.
+Tyler has been on the Board of CRF since September of 2016 and serves on the Executive Committee.
 Along with the Riverkeeper, Tyler is a Heart Math Tutor at Sedgefield Elementary and a volunteer with Habitat for Humanity in Charlotte.
 In his free time loves to golf, visit Charlotte’s many breweries, and watch the Panthers play.

 Shirley earned an undergraduate degree in Economics from Johnson C. Smith University, Charlotte, NC, and a master’s degree in elementary education from Temple University, Philadelphia.
 In 2004, she retired from the American Cancer Society in Atlanta, Georgia, as National Director of Cancer Control Training and Development.
 Shirley has been on the Catawba Riverkeeper Foundation board of directors since 2014 and enjoys being a mother, grandmother and disciple of Christ active in various church ministries.